-Comedian Rosie O’Donnell instigated the controversy in November 2016 when she shared a viral video suggesting that Barron could be autistic.
+Comedian Rosie O’Donnell started the controversy in November 2016 when she shared a viral video suggesting that Barron could be autistic.
 Her tweet stated, “Barron Trump autistic?
 If so — what an amazing opportunity to bring attention to the AUTISM epidemic.”

 The speculation drew an immediate negative response, as many believed it was inappropriate to discuss a 10-year-old’s health publicly.
 Accusations were made against O’Donnell for exploiting Barron to indirectly target his father, Donald Trump, with whom she had a public disagreement.
 O’Donnell later clarified that her intention was to raise awareness about autism, drawing from her personal experience with her daughter’s recent diagnosis, not to harm Barron.